Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference: Introduction

-We find that, under appropriate conditions, using unlabeled data allows us to construct an ATE estimator whose asymptotic variance, or equivalently, asymptotic mean squared error (MSE), is smaller than that of an estimator that ignores unlabeled data, as shown by \citet{Hahn1998ontherole}.
+We find that, under appropriate conditions, using unlabeled data allows us to construct an ATE estimator whose asymptotic variance, or equivalently, asymptotic MSE, is smaller than that of an estimator that ignores unlabeled data, as shown by \citet{Hahn1998ontherole}.
 To support this finding, we develop an asymptotic efficiency bound, a lower bound on the asymptotic variance, when using unlabeled covariates, propose ATE estimators, and show that the resulting asymptotic variances match the efficiency bound.
 In the methodological and theoretical arguments, we consider two practical scenarios, called the one-sample and two-sample scenarios.
 In the one-sample scenario, we interpret the unlabeled covariates as part of a dataset with missing variables, outcomes and the treatment indicator.
 In the two-sample scenario, we assume that labeled and unlabeled data are two independent datasets.
+The distinction is important because the two scenarios lead to different tangent spaces, different efficient influence functions, and different ways of using the unlabeled covariates.

 Our efficient ATE estimators are developed based on the efficient influence function implied by the efficiency bound.
+We then extend the same logic to ATT, where the target distribution depends on the propensity score and therefore requires an additional treatment-law correction.
 This object is also called a Neyman orthogonal score in the debiased machine learning literature \citep{Chernozhukov2018doubledebiased}.
 The Neyman orthogonal scores include nuisance parameters, regression functions and a Riesz representer, which must be estimated before obtaining the ATE estimators.
 For the Riesz representer estimation, we employ generalized Riesz regression in \citet{Kato2025directdebiased,Kato2025directbias}, which generalizes the Riesz regression in \citet{Chernozhukov2021automaticdebiased}.
-We further extend generalized Riesz regression to the semi-supervised setting.
+The unified treatment in \citet{Kato2026aunified} further clarifies how Bregman divergence, loss-link choices, automatic regressor balancing, and automatic Neyman orthogonalization are connected.
+We extend this generalized Riesz regression perspective to the semi-supervised setting.